PaulZC/RAWX_Logger_Switches/README.md

 - LED2 is an 0805 (2.0x1.25mm) red LED: e.g. Wurth Electronik 150080RS75000 (Farnell / Element14 part 2322077)
 - R1 is a generic 0805 or 0603 1K resistor: e.g. Multicomp MCWR06X1001FTL (Farnell / Element14 part 2447272)
 - C1 and C2 are generic 0603 0.1uF (100nF) ceramic capacitors: e.g. Murata GRM188R71H104JA93D (Farnell / Element14 part 2688523)

+LED2 and R1 are optional if you are using the NeoPixel

 ## Acknowledgements